chvoinot/chvoinot.github.io/index.md

 </span>

-##### News

-- Released [notebook](https://chvoinot.github.io/presentations/) on survival estimators to simple survival model
-- Released [slides](https://chvoinot.github.io/presentations/) on introduction to multi-state survival analysis

 ##### Education

 <span style="font-family: Lato; font-size: 18px;">
 I graduated from [AgroParisTech](https://www.agroparistech.fr/en) in France and hold a dual degree in [Bioinformatics at Paris-Saclay University](https://www.universite-paris-saclay.fr/en/education/master/bioinformatics/computational-biology).
 I gained experience working as biostatistician in various C.R.O (Contract research organization) companies that provides support to the pharmaceutical, biotechnology, and medical device industries for nearly 2 years before starting a PhD in April 2023.
 </span>

+##### News

+- I presented an introduction presentation on causal inference at the Stat4Plant meeting in INRAE.
+- Released [notebook](https://chvoinot.github.io/presentations/) on survival estimators to simple survival model
+- Released [slides](https://chvoinot.github.io/presentations/) on introduction to multi-state survival analysis

+##### Community

+Take a moment to explore the work of our team focused on causal inference and missing values at INRIA.
+This group is led by Julie Josse, who serves as the principal investigator of the PreMeDICaL team.
+You can find more information about our activities [here](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html).